 Tenants Transform Gardens to Help Rebuild Communities in Fishwick and St Matthews

-At Community Gateway, we work closely with local organisations through the Prosper Partnership, launched by Lancashire Police aiming to reduce anti-social behaviour in our local areas.
+At Community Gateway, we work closely with local organisations through the Prosper Partnership, launched by Lancashire Police to reduce anti-social behaviour (ASB) in our local areas.

-We know that proactively managed environments with clean and safe spaces create places that people feel good about, and last year, our Community Fund supported a project helping to improve gardens and greenspaces in areas of Fishwick and St Matthews facing ASB.
+We know that proactively managed environments with clean and safe spaces create places that people feel good about, and last year, our Community Fund supported a project helping to improve gardens and greenspaces in areas of Fishwick and St Matthews.

-The project was led by Green Space Transformations, who were awarded part of our Community Fund to help communities reclaim their gardens and communal greenspaces.
+The project was led by Green Space Transformations (GST), who were awarded part of our Community Fund to help communities reclaim their gardens and communal greenspaces.

-The group were also joined by Billie, a tenant volunteer returning from the last project led by GST (read here) who served as a mentor to the group.
+The group were also joined by Billie, a tenant volunteer returning from the last project led by GST (read here) who took on the role of a mentor to the group.

 Before and after the transformation of a front garden.